peter36/pygame-class/lesson1/lesson1-notes.md

         stars = stars + '*'
     print(spaces + stars)
 ```
+Try and run.
 You will see a pattern like this:

 ```
     *
    **